Converse Attention Knowledge Transfer for Low-Resource Named Entity Recognition: Converse Attention Network

-The sentences in low-resource languages are used as input to the model.
-Given an input sentence $\mathbf{s}=(s_1,\cdots,s_m)$ in low-resource language, the translation module translates $s$ into English and the output is $\mathbf{t}=(t_1,\cdots,t_n)$.
-Simultaneously, the average of attention layers' weights for all L decoder layers are recorded:
+Given an input sentence $\bm{s}=(s_1,\cdots,s_m)$ in a low-resource language, the translation module translates $\bm{s}$ into the high-resource language (i.e., English) and the output sequence is denoted as $\bm{t}=(t_1,\cdots,t_n)$.
+At the moment, the weights of the encoder-decoder attention layers serve as the bridge of knowledge transfer.

-To explore the performance of different attention layers for transformation matrices, the weights of the first attention layer and the last attention layer are also saved.

-After that, using the pre-trained English NER model to predict the translated sentence $\mathbf{t}$, we obtain the BiLSTM output states: